Little Sheng Tuocha 2013

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.

-Little Green Tuocha brewing guidelines
+Little Sheng Tuocha 2013 brewing guidelines

 Brewing vessel: glass cup, gaiwan, glass or porcelain pot, yixing pot